jaredhoberock/future/README.md

 ### The executor is natively one-way.

-Natively one-way executors are oblivious to futures, because they have either `execute` or `bulk_execute` functions, and these functions neither consume nor produce futures.
+Natively one-way executors are oblivious to futures, because their execution functions neither consume nor produce futures.

 At first glance, it may seem like we could call `execution::execute()` with a function which: